edbennett/flycheck-ifort/README.md

 # ifort support for Flycheck

-The file `flycheck-ifort.el` defines the `fortran-ifort` checker for Flycheck, allowing Flycheck to use `ifort` on Fortran code.
+The file `flycheck-ifort.el` defines the `fortran-ifort` and `fortran-nagfor` checkers for Flycheck, allowing Flycheck to use `ifort` and `nagfor` on Fortran code.
 It is very closely based on the build-in `fortran-gfortran` checker available at [the Flycheck project](https://github.com/flycheck/flycheck/blob/master/flycheck.el).